Use forms of explosives: Binary

-Binary explosives are cap-sensitive (detonatable with a standard #8 blasting cap) two-part explosives mixtures, shipped separately and combined at the use site.
+Binary explosives are cap-sensitive (detonatable with a standard #8 blasting cap) two-part explosive mixtures, shipped separately and combined at the use site.

 Many of these mixtures are based on Ammonium nitrate as an oxidizer plus a volatile fuel, but unlike ANFO (ammonium nitrate fuel oil explosive) these binaries can be detonated by blasting caps.
 ANFO requires high explosive boosters to detonate it.

 Most binary explosives are a slurry after mixing, but some form a fluid with solid components dissolved into liquid ones.